kirky29/Nove-Noted/README.md

 # 📚 Novel Noted

-A beautiful, responsive web application for tracking your reading journey.
-Keep track of books you want to read, are currently reading, and have finished reading.
-Add your personal thoughts and create your digital reading journal.
+A beautiful, responsive web application for tracking your personal book collection.
+Keep track of the books you own with ratings and reading status.

 ![Novel Noted Preview](https://via.placeholder.com/800x400/4F46E5/FFFFFF?text=Novel+Noted+Preview)

 ## ✨ Features

-### 📖 Book Tracking
+### 📖 Book Collection Tracking
 - **Want to Read**: Build your reading wishlist
 - **Currently Reading**: Track books you're actively reading with progress bars
 - **Read**: Archive completed books with ratings and completion dates

-### 📝 Personal Journal
-- **Thoughts**: Add your personal thoughts and reviews for each book
-- **Notes**: Keep additional notes, quotes, or key takeaways
+### ⭐ Ratings & Reviews
-- **Ratings**: Rate your finished books with a 5-star system
+- **Star Ratings**: Rate your finished books with a 5-star system
+- **Reading Status**: Track whether you've read, are reading, or want to read each book

-### 📊 Reading Analytics
+### 📊 Collection Analytics
-- **Statistics Dashboard**: View your reading stats at a glance
+- **Statistics Dashboard**: View your collection stats at a glance
 - **Progress Tracking**: Visual progress bars for books you're currently reading
 - **Reading History**: Track when you started and finished each book